 Sending Messages to Users:

 In the event of an order mistake or change, the kitchen staff have the ability to personally message their users to update them on their orders.
 The merchant tablet provides a list of pre-determined messages to communicate to the customers, covering an array of scenarios.
 Some examples include, ‘we have run out of an ingredient for your order’ or even a reminder to the customer to come get their order if they’re running late.
-These quick messages improve the efficiency of customer communication, and keep the customer updated on the process in the event of a problem.
+These quick messages improve the efficiency of customer communication.
+They also keep the customer updated on the process in the event of a problem.

 To get an in-depth look at our merchant tablet tutorial videos, click here.